 We provide accredited, industry-recognised training to an advanced level, delivered by highly experienced staff with vast industry knowledge, and have been playing a key role in developing and transforming workforces for some 50 years.

 We offer a range of commercial courses for the engineering sector alongside the apprenticeship programmes we deliver, including City & Guilds electrical courses, CCNSG courses, CompEx courses, Welding, Machining, Safe Use of Equipment and Forklift training to name a few.
 We are a recognised AM2 assessment centre and an EAL approved centre for assessing adult NVQs in the workplace.

 We remain committed to quality engineering training for young people and have built links with local schools to try and encourage them into the industry.
-We hold two open evenings each year providing the opportunity to come in and look around our workshops, meet the staff and some of our employers.
+We hold an open events each year providing the opportunity to come in and look around our workshops, meet the staff and some of our employers.

-SETA is proud to be a member of ALPHI, the Association of Learning Providers for Hampshire and the Isle of Wight.
+SETA is proud to be a member of the AELP, the Association of Employment and Learning Providers.